3lvis/SectionScrubber/README.md

 ![alt text](https://media.giphy.com/media/xT8qBsHiBYhAp0EomI/giphy.gif)

 * The scrubber will move along when scrolling the collectionView it has been added to.
-* When you pan the dateScrubber you 'scrub' over the collectionview
+* When you pan the sectionScrubber you 'scrub' over the collectionview
 * While scrubbing you can set the titles to be shown in the sectionLabel

 [![Version](https://img.shields.io/cocoapods/v/SectionScrubber.svg?style=flat)](https://cocoapods.org/pods/SectionScrubber)